Buffalo White Collar Crime Attorney

 Bribery is another common white collar crime.
 Bribery is separated into degrees: first, second, and third.
 Additionally, the person who takes the bribe can be charged with bribe receiving.
 That is a stand-alone crime related to bribery.
 Regardless of the degree, bribery is a felony charge in the State of New York.
 Even if it is the first time that you’ve ever been charged with a crime, you could still receive a prison sentence.
 You could face up to 25 years in prison if you’re found guilty.

-If you've been charged with a white collar crime in Buffalo and WNY, immediately contact Buffalo white collar crime attorney Drew Fritsch to defend you against the allegations.
+If you’ve been charged with a white collar crime in Buffalo and Western New York, immediately contact Buffalo white collar crime attorney Drew Fritsch at Law Office of Drew Fritsch to defend you against the allegations.
 Your future is on the line.
-Don't wait, and don't talk to the authorities alone.
+Don’t wait, and don’t talk to the authorities alone.